Time Required

 Now visualize someone you neither like nor dislike—someone you may see in your everyday life, such as a classmate with whom you are not familiar, a bus driver, or a stranger you pass on the street.
 [5 seconds]

 Although you are not familiar with this person, think of how this person may suffer in their own life.
-This person may also have conflicts with loved ones, or struggled with an addiction, or may have suffered illness.
+This person may also have conflicts with loved ones, or struggle with an addiction, or may have suffered illness.
 Imagine a situation in which this person may have suffered.
 [30 seconds]

 Notice your heart center.
 Does it feel different?
-Do you feel more warmth, openness and tenderness?
+Do you feel more warmth, openness, and tenderness?
 Are there other sensations, perhaps an aching sensation?
 How does your heart feel different from when you were envisioning your own or a loved one’s suffering?
 [10 seconds]

 Continue to visualize this person as you breathe.
 Imagine that you are extending the golden light from your heart to them, and that the golden light is easing their suffering.
 Extend this light out to them during your exhalation, with the strong heartfelt wish that they be free from suffering.
 See if this wish can be as strong as the wish for your own or a loved one’s suffering to be relieved.
 Silently recite to them: